-You enter the addresses (or import them via a spreadsheet), and then RouteXL finds the quickest route.
+You enter the addresses (or import them with a spreadsheet), and RouteXL finds the quickest route.

 Once you have the route, you can distribute it to your drivers in various ways:

-- Print: The ultimate offline method.
-Print out the route and hand it to your drivers in the morning before they start their route.
+- Print.
+Print the route and hand it to your drivers in the morning before they start their route.

-- Email: You can send the route to drivers via email, which can be opened by any browser.
+- Email.
+You can send the route to drivers by email, which can be opened by any browser.

-- Fulfillment: This is RouteXL’s answer to not having an app.
-You can send the route URL to drivers with smartphones, and when they click on it, they’ll get what RouteXL calls the “fulfillment dialog.”
-Basically, this is a simple system that shows the stops in optimized order, including details such as the scheduled arrival time and delivery options.
+- Fulfillment.
+This is RouteXL’s answer to not having an app.
+You can send the route URL to drivers with smartphones, and when they use it, they’ll get what RouteXL calls the “fulfillment dialog.”
+Basically, this is a simple system that shows the stops in optimized order, including details like scheduled arrival time and delivery options.

 Route4Me’s pricing tiers include a level for single-person routes and a level for multi-person routes.
-Plus, Route4Me lets you optimize within specific constraints, such as avoiding highways or tolls completely.
+Plus, Route4Me lets you optimize within specific constraints, such as avoiding highways or tolls.

 Once a route is published, dispatch can manually move customers across routes and change the previously optimized route.

-Route4Me positions its route monitoring service as a tool to monitor and supervise drivers, so dispatch can catch employees who may be “goofing off” or driving too fast.
+Route4Me positions its route monitoring service as a tool to monitor and supervise drivers, so dispatch can catch employees who might be “goofing off” or driving too fast.

-Route4Me also collects driver data and puts it into a dashboard for you to view.
-For example, you can compare your predicted travel times versus actual travel times or map out where drivers deviated from their routes.
+Route4Me also collects driver data and puts it into a dashboard for viewing.
+For example, you can compare your predicted travel times versus actual travel times or map where drivers deviated from their routes.